Meaning of Circular-Flow Diagram Model

 Money flow takes place from the producers’ end as payment for the services that the individuals offer to it for production activities.
-Again, this money moves in a circle when the same individuals pay for the goods and services in the marketplace and it again reaches back to the manufacturers.
+Again, this money moves in a circle when the same individuals pay for the goods and services in the marketplace and again reaches back to the manufacturers.

 The above model is a two-sector model and is the simplest one.
 In this model, the economy has two types of decision-makers – households and firms.
 Further, according to this model, individuals and households do not save money and spend their entire earnings.
 They buy goods and services from whatever they earn.
 Also, taxes and new investments are also absent.
-On the other side is the manufacturers and service providers that sell all their goods and services through the marketplace to these individuals.
+On the other side are the manufacturers and service providers that sell all their goods and services through the marketplace to these individuals.

-It provides subsidies and gives back a portion of their expenditure for the general welfare of the participants of the economy.
-It may share a part of the project cost, or share a portion of the total cost of an item of essential use.
+It provides subsidies and gives back a portion of its expenditure for the general welfare of the participants of the economy.
+It may share a part of the project cost or share a portion of the total cost of an item of essential use.
 The government also pays back to the members of the economy by engaging in public expenditure and services and providing multiple benefits programs.
 Hence, in this model, there is a three-way movement of money in the economy.

 Importance of the Concept of Circular-Flow Diagram Model

 The Circular-flow diagram model is an important macroeconomic concept.
 Let us look at its importance in detail.